 Cavaillon melons are available mid-summer into the fall.

 A member of the Cucurbitaceae family the Cavaillon melon is a true muskmelon variety and botanically known as Cucumis melo reticulatus.
-In the town where it comes from in Cavaillon, France it is still till this day celebrated throughout the town with statues, paintings, annual festivals and a 9-ton melon sculpture at the entryway to the town.
+In the town where it comes from in Cavaillon, France it is still to this day celebrated with statues, paintings, annual festivals and a 9-ton melon sculpture at the entryway to the town.
+In fact, the fruit is protected by law through a special designation stating that a melon can only be called Cavaillon Melon if it is grown in Provence or in a part of the Durance valley, and growers must belong to the Association.

-The Cavaillon melon is most often eaten fresh, as a dessert or wrapped in prosciutto or local hams as an appetizer.
-Use Cavaillon melon where recipes call for muskmelon or canteloupe.
-Puree Cavaillon melon and diced cucumber with water for a chilled soup.
-Alternate chunks of Cavaillon melon, slices of prosciutto and bocconcini mozzarella balls on a skewer, then top with pesto or a basil oil.
+The Cavaillon melon is most often eaten raw, either as a dessert or wrapped in prosciutto or local hams as an appetizer.
+Use Cavaillon melon where recipes call for muskmelon or cantaloupe.
+Puree Cavaillon melon and diced cucumber with ice cubes for a simple refreshing beverage.
 Blend Cavaillon melon, yogurt, minced ginger, mint and lime together and serve chilled as a soup.
-To store, refrigerate and cover any cut sections.
+Alternate chunks of Cavaillon melon, slices of prosciutto and salty cheese such as feta or mozzarella on a skewer, then top with pesto or a basil oil.
+Store at room temperature until fully ripe or refrigerate to extend the shelf-life.

-Cavaillon, France, is regarded as the Provencal capital of the European Cantaloupe, and for which the "melon de Cavaillon" is named.
-From spring through late summer, Cavaillon melons are available in fresh produce markets in Provencal France.
-Author Alexandre Dumas donated a copy of all 194 of his works to the Cavaillon library in exchange for payment of 12 Cavaillion melons a year for the duration of his life.
+Cavaillon, France is regarded as the Provencal capital of the European Cantaloupe, and for which the "melon de Cavaillon" is named.
+From spring through late summer, Cavaillon melons are available in fresh produce markets.
+Author Alexandre Dumas loved the melons so much that he donated a copy of all 194 pieces of his works to the Cavaillon library, in exchange he asked his payment be 12 Cavaillion melons each year for the duration of his life.

-The Cavaillon melon was cultivated from seeds brought from Cantalupo, Italy to Provence, France in the 14th century.
-Seeds made their way to Cavaillion via Charles VIII who brought them back from the gardens of the Popes near Rome in Cantelupo, Italy.
+In the 14th century, Cavaillon melon seeds were brought to Provence, France from Cantalupo, Italy.
+Charles VIII brought them back from the gardens of the Popes near Rome where clergymen cherished the luxury fruits.
 Though the melon is grown in North America, true Cavaillon melons must grow in the Provence region to receive official Cavaillon dedication.

 Recipes that include Cavaillon Melon.
 One is easiest, three is harder.